Russia's budget to go back into surplus

 Russia’s federal budget deficit for the first ten days of March exceeded the planned RUB2.9bn for the entire year of 2023, Russian Prime Minister Mikhail Mishustin admitted on March 24. (chart)

 "A plunge in exports caused Russia's current account surplus to narrow considerably in the first quarter, as the EU's oil embargo limited Moscow's vital energy revenues.
-Also, the national budget deficit came at a record-breaking RUB 2.4 trillion in the first three months of 2023, suggesting the Kremlin will not be able to meet budget targets for the year unless Russian oil benchmarks return to the soaring levels of 2022," commented Trading Economics.
+Also, the national budget deficit came to a record-breaking RUB2.4 trillion in the first three months of 2023, suggesting the Kremlin will not be able to meet budget targets for the year unless Russian oil benchmarks return to the soaring levels of 2022," commented Trading Economics.

 As bne IntelliNews reported, Russia ended 2022 with 2.3% deficit, more than the planned 2%, after oil and gas revenues crashed in December following the December 5 EU embargo on crude oil imports.
 Last year the budget had been in surplus for 11 out of 12 months but revenues dropped like a stone just as the state made its large annual social payments, which added to the gap between income and outgoings.